PassiveLemon/lemonix/other/Install-guide.md

 bash ./other/installer.sh
 sbctl create-keys # For lanzaboote
 ```
-This script mounts the current dotfile repository into `/etc/nixos/`.
+This script mounts the current dotfile repository into `/etc/nixos/` and moves the previous configuration to `/etc/nixos-backup/`.
 You should also keep agenix modules disabled unless you re-set your SSH keys now.
 ```
 sudo nixos-rebuild switch